Apokly/Modules-Prestashop/README.md

 TODO : Module to customize the administration login page

 TODO : Module to insert a google map on the contact page (with lat and long)

+TODO : Module with a button "Promote" for an article to display this article on the home page